Hedy Fry

-Hedy Madeleine Fry, PC MP (born August 6, 1941) is a Trinidadian-Canadian politician and physician who is currently the longest-serving female Member of Parliament, winning ten consecutive elections in the constituency of Vancouver Centre including the 1993 election, when she defeated incumbent Prime Minister Kim Campbell.
+Hedy Madeleine Fry, PC MP (born August 6, 1941) is a Canadian politician and physician, and is currently the longest-serving female Member of Parliament.
+A member of the Liberal Party, she has won eleven consecutive elections in the constituency of Vancouver Centre, starting with the 1993 election, when she defeated incumbent Prime Minister Kim Campbell.

 Early life and career

 Fry was born in San Fernando, Trinidad and Tobago.
 She is of Scottish, Spanish, Indian, and Chinese ancestry.
-After declining an English Literature scholarship to Oxford, Fry earned her equivalent of a BA in Science in one year and then went on to receive her medical training at the Royal College of Surgeons in Dublin, Ireland.
+After declining an English Literature scholarship to the University of Oxford, Fry earned her equivalent of a BA in Science in one year and then went on to receive her medical training at the Royal College of Surgeons in Dublin, Ireland.
 She immigrated to Canada in 1970 and established a practice in Vancouver.

 Fry worked at St. Paul's Hospital (Vancouver) for 23 years.
-She served as president of the British Columbia Federation of Medical Women in 1977.
-She was president of the Vancouver Medical Association in 1988–89, the BC Medical Association in 1990–91, and chaired the Canadian Medical Association's Multiculturalism Committee in 1992–9.
+She served as president of the British Columbia Federation of Medical Women in 1977, the Vancouver Medical Association from 1988 to 89, and the BC Medical Association from 1990 to 91.
+In addition, she chaired the Canadian Medical Association's Multiculturalism Committee from 1992 to 1999.
 She volunteered as a Tawny Owl as a member of the Girl Guides of Canada, leading a Brownie group.
 Fry was also a host on the nationally televised CBC show Doctor Doctor.

-Federal politics
+Political career

-Fry sought and won the Liberal Party nomination for Vancouver Centre for the 1993 federal election over lawyer David Varty and college lecturer John Lang in March 1993.
+Fry sought the Liberal Party nomination for Vancouver Centre in the lead-up to the 1993 federal election, defeating lawyer David Varty and college lecturer John Lang.
 She was elected to the House of Commons of Canada, defeating Progressive Conservative Prime Minister Kim Campbell.
-Fry was only the fifth person to unseat a sitting prime minister, and the first to do so on his or her first try for office.
-Fry has been re-elected in every subsequent election (1997, 2000, 2004, 2006, 2008, 2011, 2015, 2019 and 2021).
+Fry was the fifth person to unseat a sitting prime minister, and the first to do so in their first run for office.
+Fry has been re-elected in every subsequent election (1997, 2000, 2004, 2006, 2008, 2011, 2015, 2019, 2021 and 2025).